^

 • presence of side effects.

-Prognosis for recurrence of breast cancer
+Prognosis for recurrent breast cancer

-Prognosis for low-grade breast cancer
+Prognosis for poorly differentiated breast cancer

-All malignant breast tumors have different properties and structure if one observes their structure and composition through a microscope.
-From the definition of the properties of tumors and the nature of the course of the disease, the method of treatment and the success of the results of therapy are highly dependent.
+All malignant tumors of the mammary gland have different properties and structure if their structure and composition are observed through a microscope.
+The method of treatment and the success of the therapy results depend greatly on the determination of the properties of the tumors and the nature of the disease.

 According to the degree of cellular atypia, specialists distinguish three degrees of malignancy of tumor processes: